 - Create videos and walkthroughs for common questions

 Customer feedback is the primary driver of successful CX strategies.
-By doing this regularly, you’ll show your customers you care about their true experience with the product, and keep making it better.
+Doing this regularly will show your customers you care about their true experience with the product and keep improving it.

 4) Map out your customer journey